emacs-eaf/emacs-application-framework/README.md

 To run `eaf-open` on the current file under the cursor in `dired`, call `eaf-open-this-from-dired`.

+Use command `eaf-google-it` google symbol or region string in browser.

 ```
 NOTE:
 EAF use DBus' session bus, it must run in general user.